Skip to content

 Engine API

-The Engine API is the interface that allows communication between the execution and the consensus layer of an EVM node.
+The Engine API is the interface that allows communication between the execution and consensus layers of an EVM node.
 BeaconKit, as a consensus layer, leverages this to be easily paired with any execution client.

 Execution Client